Skip to Content

 Which squash have edible skin?

-All squash skin is technically edible, however, some squash have better tasting skin than others.
+All squash skin is technically edible.
+However, some squash have better tasting skin than others.

-Generally, delicata skin is the lightest and least noticeable to consume.
+Delicata skin is the lightest and least noticeable to consume.
 Honeynut and kabocha skin also taste good.